matej-bittner/coolify-strapi-postgres/README.md

+in development use postgress on docker ("docker compose up strapitestDB") and run strapi with "npm run develop" to run everything in docker "docker compose up", localhost will not display anything, need to use 127.0.0.1:1337

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.